tavi-vi/munch/README.md

 # Building
 You only need GCC, GNU Make, and SDL2 to build. `make` will build and put the executable at `release/munch`.
 If you have Nix with flake support, you can just run `nix build`.

+# Bugs
+Right now, resizing the window vertically makes the pattern break.
+The default height of 1024 is recommended until I have the will to implement a fix.